Hernán Cortés: Representations in Mexico

 In 1981, President Lopez Portillo tried to bring Cortés to public recognition.
 First, he made public a copy of the bust of Cortés made by Manuel Tolsá in the Hospital de Jesús Nazareno with an official ceremony, but soon a nationalist group tried to destroy it, so it had to be taken out of the public.
 Today the copy of the bust is in the "Hospital de Jesús Nazareno" while the original is in Naples, Italy, in the Villa Pignatelli.

-Later, another monument, known as "Monumento al Mestizaje" by Julián Martínez y M. Maldonado (1982) was commissioned by Mexican president José López Portillo to be put in the "Zócalo" (Main square) of Coyoacan, near the place of his country house, but it had to be removed to a little known park, the Jardín Xicoténcatl, Barrio de San Diego Churubusco, to quell protests.
+Later, another monument, known as "Monumento al Mestizaje" by Julián Martínez y M. Maldonado (1982), was commissioned by Mexican president José López Portillo to be put in the "Zócalo" (Main square) of Coyoacan, near the place of his country house, but it had to be moved to a little-known park, Jardín Xicoténcatl, Barrio de San Diego Churubusco, to quell protests.
 The statue depicts Cortés, Malinche and their son Martín.

-There is another statue by Sebastián Aparicio, in Cuernavaca, was in a hotel "El casino de la selva".
+There is another statue by Sebastián Aparicio, in Cuernavaca, which was in a hotel "El casino de la selva".
 Cortés is barely recognizable, so it sparked little interest.
-The hotel was closed to make a commercial center, and the statue was put out of public display by Costco the builder of the commercial center.
+The hotel was closed to make a commercial centre, and the statue was put out of public display by Costco, the builder of the commercial centre.